ElucidSolutions/fpt/modules/template/Readme.md

 ```
 _"Template Module"

-_"The Global Variables"

-_"The Template Registration Functions"

-_"The Page Handler Function"

 _"The Template Class"

 _"The Page Template Class"

 _"The Section Template Class"

+_"The Template Store Class"

+_"The Template Store"

+_"The Module Load Event Handler"

+_"The Page Block Handler"

 _"Auxiliary Functions"
 ```